Frequently Asked Questions About the Minor in European Studies

 The MES program generally assumes that one semester-long course equals three credit hours.
-If a student receives more credit hours for a longer course taken at a foreign university, then the additional credits may be applied toward his/her minor in European Studies, with the approval of the MES advisor and Nanovic Institute directors.
+If a student receives more credit hours for a longer course taken at a foreign university, then the additional credits may be applied toward his/her minor in European Studies, with the approval of the MES advisor and Nanovic Director of Undergraduate Studies.

 I think one of my courses should qualify as an MES elective.
 How can I get this credit approved to count toward the minor?

-Obtain a copy of the course description and the course syllabus and then contact the MES student coordinator to discuss the course content.
-The MES student coordinator and the Nanovic Institute directors will use both the established criteria and their best judgments to determine whether the course qualifies.
-If they deem it satisfactory, the Nanovic Institute will take the necessary steps to add it to the list.
+Obtain a copy of the course description and the course syllabus and then contact the Director of Undergraduate Studies to discuss the course content.
+The DUS will use both the established criteria and her best judgment to determine whether the course qualifies.
+If she deems it satisfactory, the Nanovic Institute will take the necessary steps to add it to the list.

 Can I take a course in my major discipline that counts toward the minor?

 Yes, as long as it is not being used to also satisfy a requirement of the major.
 No course may double-count for both a major and the minor.